10 -Baby, Baby Don’t Cry

 # 1 – The Tears of a Clown

-We close out our top 10 Smokey Robinson & The Miracles songs list with the groups only number one hit of their career.
+We close out our top 10 Smokey Robinson & The Miracles songs list with the group’s only number one hit of their career.
 It’s hard to believe that the group only had one number one record on the Billboard Hit 100.
 Interestingly when the song “The Tears Of A Clown,” was first recorded in 1967 and released on the album Make It Happen, it was not even released as a single.
-Three years later, it was released as as single in the U.K. where it’s success prompted a remixed version to be released in 1970 in the U.S. It was a smart decision because the song went straight to number one on the Billboard Hot 100 .
+Three years later, it was released as a single in the U.K. where its success prompted a remixed version to be released in 1970 in the U.S. It was a smart decision because the song went straight to number one on the Billboard Hot 100.
 It was also released on the 1971 album One Dozen Roses.

 Top 10 Smokey Robinson & The Miracles Songs article published on Classic RockHistory.com© 2022